aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/html-string-value/display-bullets-by-setting-cell-value-using-html/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells supports showing bullets with HTML code.
-This article will explain how to display bullets by setting cell value using HTML.
-We will use [**Cell.html_string**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/html_string/) property to set the cell value with our HTML.
+This article explains how to display bullets by setting the cell value using HTML.
+We will use the [**Cell.html_string**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/html_string/) property to set the cell value with HTML.

 {{% /alert %}}

-## Python code to display Bullets by setting Cell value using HTML
+## Python code to display bullets by setting the cell value using HTML

-The following code uses the HTML code to set the cell value.
-Once, you will run this code, you will get the output as shown in the image below.
+The following code uses HTML to set the cell value.
+Once you run this code, you will see the output shown in the image below.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-HtmlStringValue-DisplayBulletsInCellUsingHtml.py" >}}